Crossroads MVP

 • Certain poisons, potions, spells, or other effects.

-When an NPC is Out of Action, they usually die.
 However, NPCs are typically knocked if they suffer non-lethal damage.
 Other NPCs may be knocked unconscious if the character is important or the players want to try and take them alive.
 This is mostly up to the GM.

 Captured NPCs might require Healing unless non-lethal damage is used.